Larry-Cui/Larry-Cui.github.io/_posts/algo/2022-9-01-recursion.md

 n === 0 ?
 1 : n * factorial(n - 1);
 ```

-However, sometimes we need be very careful: as the out-most loop of a recursive return the result to the **function itself**, not out of the function, when we call the function, we need an extra `return` to force the function to regurgitate the result.
+However, sometimes we need be very careful: as the out-most loop of a recursive returns the result to the **function itself**, not out of the function, when we call the function, we need an extra `return` to force the function to regurgitate the result.

 ```js
 return n === 0 ?
 1 : n * factorial(n - 1);